Culture of the Maldives

-The culture of the Maldives is derived from a number of sources, the most important of which is its proximity to the shores of Sri Lanka and South India (India because the Maldives were first discovered by an Indian exiled prince).
+The culture of the Maldives is derived from a number of sources, the most important of which is its proximity to the shores of Sri Lanka and South India.
 The population is mainly Indo-Aryan from the anthropological point of view.
 Islam is considered the religion of the country and only Muslims can become legal citizens.

 Influences

 The Dhivehi language is of Indo-Iranian Sanskritic origin and therefore closely related to Sinhala, which points at a later influence from the north of the subcontinent.
 According to legends, the kingly dynasty that ruled the Maldives in the past has its origin there.

 These ancient kings may have brought Buddhism from the subcontinent, but it is not clear.
-In Sri Lanka, there are similar legends, but it is improbable that the ancient Maldive royals and Buddhism came both from that island, because none of the Sri Lankan chronicles mentions the Maldives.
+In Sri Lanka, there are similar legends, but it is improbable that the ancient Maldives royals and Buddhism came both from that island, because none of the Sri Lankan chronicles mentions the Maldives.
 It is unlikely that the ancient chronicles of Sri Lanka would have failed to mention the Maldives, if a branch of its kingdom had extended itself to the Maldive Islands.

 Since the 12th century AD, there have also been influences from Arabia in the language and culture of the Maldives, because of the general conversion to Islam at that time, and its location as a crossroads in the central Indian Ocean.

 In the islands' culture, there are a few elements of African origin as well, from slaves brought to the court by the Royal family and nobles from their Hajj journeys to Arabia in the past.
 There are islands like Feridhu and Maalhos in Northern Ari Atoll, and Goidhu in Southern Maalhosmadulhu Atoll where many of the inhabitants trace their ancestry to released African slaves.